vieira83/Angular2-message-app/readme.txt

-Out app.js in the main root will handle the request an then passed to routes, etc ROUTES – directs all routes to their appropriate view(handlebars template) ANGULAR Files – Angular files resides in : ASSETS/app folder (write all angular files inside) GULP TASK – when you run npm gulp, it takes all the files in the assets folder, compiles them and generates a single file called bunde.js:
+Out app.js in the main root will handle the request an then passed to routes, etc ROUTES – directs all routes to their appropriate view(handlebars template) ANGULAR Files – Angular files resides in : ASSETS/app folder (write all angular files inside) GULP TASK – sudo npm install -g gulp – install gulp npm install gulp-jshint gulp-sass gulp-concat gulp-uglify gulp-rename --save-dev when you run npm gulp, it takes all the files in the assets folder, compiles them and generates a single file called bunde.js:
 Public/js/bundle.js

 RUN THE APP: